rbaumgar/otelcol-demo-app/ServicePerformanceMonitoring.md

 A cluster administrator has to enable the Distributed Tracing Platform and Distributed Tracing Data Collection operator once.

-As of OpenShift 4.13, this is be done easily done by using the OperatorHub on the OpenShift console.
+As of OpenShift 4.13, this can be done easily by using the OperatorHub on the OpenShift console.
 See [Installing the Red Hat OpenShift distributed tracing platform Operator](https://docs.openshift.com/container-platform/4.13/distr_tracing/distr_tracing_jaeger/distr-tracing-jaeger-installing.html).

 ![operatorhub.png](images/operatorhub.png)

-In this demo we do not install the OpenShift Elasticsearch Operator, because we use only in-memory tracing - no persistence.
+In this demo, we do not install the OpenShift Elasticsearch Operator, because we use only in-memory tracing - no persistence.

 Make sure you are logged in as cluster-admin!